 Koskinen graduated from Michigan State University in 2003, excelling on both the golf course and in the classroom.
 The kinesiology major was a two-time Academic All-American as well as a member of the All-Big Ten and All-Midwest Region first teams.
 He earned the status as the top member of the Spartans golf team for more than 18 months.
 Following graduation, Koskinen stayed in East Lansing to work with the Michigan State golf team as an assistant coach in 2003.

-John and his wife Jessica have one child, son Jentz.
+John has one child, son Jentz.